samlaipolyu/GesSo/README.md

 ### How

-Step 1 - Download the all the code in this GesSo repo
+Step 1 - Download this GesSo repo

 Step 2 - Run `main.m`